kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
     1    normal     wrap     root  R       0:01      1 c1
 ```
-With a couple of options we can see more details about the job, e.g. `--start` will tell us the expected start time and with `--user=user_name` we can limit the output to just our users.
+With a couple of options we can see more details about the job, e.g. `--start` will tell us the expected start time and with `--user=user_name` we can limit the output to just our jobs.

 Now that we have submitted a first job we can have a look how to do this in a more orderly fashion.
 The general format of the `sbatch` command is